TobikoData/sqlmesh/docs/guides/configuration.md

 SQLMesh analyzes model queries so that it can extract useful information from them, such as computing Column-Level Lineage.
 To facilitate this analysis, it _normalizes_ and _quotes_ all identifiers in those queries, [respecting each dialect's resolution rules](https://sqlglot.com/sqlglot/dialects/dialect.html#Dialect.normalize_identifier).

 The "normalization strategy", i.e. whether case-insensitive identifiers are lowercased or uppercased, is configurable per dialect.
-For example, to treat all identifiers as caes-sensitive in a BigQuery project, one can do:
+For example, to treat all identifiers as case-sensitive in a BigQuery project, one can do:

 === "YAML"